 Effective February 1, 2022, the Food and Drug Administration (FDA) has established the Laboratory Accreditation for Analyses of Foods (LAAF) program.
 This program focuses on the testing of food in certain circumstances by accredited laboratories, as required under the Federal Food, Drug, and Cosmetic Act (FD&C Act).

-About the Laboratory Accreditation for Analyses of Foods (LAAF) Program
+What is the Laboratory Accreditation for Analyses of Foods (LAAF) Program?

 Establishing this program will help the FDA improve the safety of the U.S. food supply and protect U.S. consumers by adopting a modern, preventive, and risk-based approach to food safety regulation.
 This helps ensure that certain food testing of importance to public health is conducted subject to appropriate oversight and in accordance with appropriate model standards to produce reliable and valid test results.